artefactory/artefactory-connectors-kit/nck/readers/README.md

 #### Quickstart

 This command allows you to retrieve the desired information from a Google Sheet file row-by-row in a dictionary format.
-For example, given 3 columns a, b, c and 2 rows with respectively the values d, e, f and g, h, i, we would obtain such a dictionary :
+For example, given 3 columns a, b, c and 2 rows with respectively the values d, e, f and g, h, i, we would obtain such a dictionary:

 ```
 {"a": "d", "b": "e", "c": "f"}